-*Regarding bird feeders: Yes, watching the birds that visit feeders that are well-supplied with birdseed, grains, and other forms of food favored by our avian friends evokes a primal joy in the human breast that, once enjoyed, begs to be repeated.
+*Regarding bird feeders: Watching the birds that visit feeders that are well-supplied with birdseed, grains, and other forms of food favored by our avian friends evokes a primal joy in the human breast that, once enjoyed, begs to be repeated.
 Unfortunately, the ground under most bird feeders quickly becomes littered with the same food materials that rodents love.
 Hummingbird feeders are exceptions, as the liquids in such feeders are unlikely to attract rodents.
-Certain kinds of “Rodent-proof, Snake-Proof, and Squirrel-Proof” bird feeders are provisionally exceptions to this rule, too, but most of the bird feeders that claim to be rodent-proof, snake-proof, and/or squirrel-proof fail to work as advertised, especially when they are not maintained properly.
+Certain kinds of “Rodent-proof, Snake-Proof, and Squirrel-Proof” bird feeders are provisionally exceptions to this rule, too, but most that claim to be rodent-proof, snake-proof, and/or squirrel-proof fail to work as advertised, especially when they are not maintained properly.
 Properly maintaining such feeders often entails a lot more work than most people are willing to expend.
 Some require the use of special attachments that, if omitted, render the feeder as susceptible to rodents, snakes, and squirrels as any other feeder.
 For example, some so-called “rodent-proof” feeders instruct the user to rake up the spilled birdseed under them once a week, as if rodents only visit such places every seven days or so; even if that were true (it isn’t) can you see yourself or anyone else spending an hour every week — without fail — wielding a rake and a garbage bag, carefully raking up, bagging, and disposing of all the spilled seeds under every bird feeder in your yard?
-We are presently studying the major “rodent-proof” bird feeders on the market, in order to determine which designs are most likely to effectively exclude rodents from the seeds and grains they contain, and expect to make recommendations to our readers based on that study.

 ——Wherever ordinary bird feeders containing birdseed, grains, or other solid forms of bird food are found, rats and mice will also be abundant and well-fed.
 Those rats and mice have to live somewhere, too, and if they can find a way into your home, nursing facility, hospital, or commercial building, they will take up housekeeping there.
 The rodent feces and urine that quickly accumulates in such areas, and under the bird feeders that attracted them in the first place, are efficient attractors of snakes.
-Therefore, if you honestly don’t want snakes in your yard or inside your structure, it is generally wise to avoid locating ordinary, non-rodent-proof bird feeders anywhere in your yard.
-Sadly, the presence of ordinary bird feeders inevitably leads to the presence of rodents, and the latter inevitably leads to the presence of snakes.
-A word to the wise…
+Therefore, if you don’t want snakes in your yard or inside your structure, don’t place bird feeders anywhere in your yard.
+Sadly, the presence of bird feeders inevitably leads to the presence of rodents, and the latter inevitably leads to the presence of snakes.

 ***Regarding un-racked firewood lying on the ground: a disorganized pile of firewood invites all kinds of animal and insect life, and — once established — such piles pose hazards to all who later attempt to reorganize them (due to the likely presence of potentially venomous serpents hidden in the pile).
 If the pile is, at its lower reaches, in direct contact with the ground, termites are also attracted to it, and subterranean termite colonies often get a start in such places from whence they later become able to launch an attack on homes and other structures.
 Thus, it is never wise to permit the existence of piles of un-racked firewood lying on the ground.
 Instead, raise all firewood off the ground, with at least 4-6 inches (preferably 12-18 inches) of space between the wood and the soil.
 The firewood should be arranged in racks that are never more than one length of firewood thick, because double or triple racks provide abundant interior space in which vermin may live and hide.